Follow the step by step process or choose what situation that best describes you:

 It takes approximately seven weeks after completion of the North Dakota bar exam to receive your scores via mail.
 You will also be notified at that time, if you passed the bar exam, of the date, time and location of your bar admission ceremony, in which you will take the attorney’s oath of office.

 The sheer vastness of North Dakota makes it an excellent state in which to start your own solo practice as a new lawyer.
-If you wish to do so, you may want to review the online guide My Shingle, which will give you tips and ideas in establishing your own law practice.
+If you wish to do so, you may want to review the article “Opening a Law Office” in the 2014 edition of GP Solo, a publication of the American Bar Association.
+This article provides valuable information for attorneys wishing to become sole practitioners.

 Other opportunities for recent law school graduates may exist with non-profit agencies, legal services, and the government.
-Such organizations may include Legal Services of North Dakota in Grand Forks, Minot and Fargo; the Commission on Legal Counsel for Indigents in Williston; North Dakota State Government offices in Bismarck; and the Department of the Air Force in Fargo.
+Such organizations may include Legal Services of North Dakota in New Town, Minot and Fargo; the North Dakota Commission on Legal Counsel for Indigents in Williston; North Dakota State Government offices in Bismarck; and the Department of the Air Force in Fargo.

 Legal specialty certification